Plan a Family Reunion They’ll Never Forget

 If you’re thinking about coordinating your next family reunion, be prepared to have some fun — and forget about the stress.
 All you need to start making your next family get-together a success is a computer, a few basic supplies and some planning.

 Set the Date

 First, contact your family members and figure out a date that’s good for everyone.
-If your family members live far apart, you’ll need to find a good location that works for your family.
-Also, make sure there will be accommodations for those who will be traveling.
+If your family members live far apart, you’ll need to find a good location that works for everyone.
+Also, make sure there are accommodations for those who will be traveling.
 Once the date is set, the fun part begins—it’s time to get creative with the event theme and invitation design.

 Create the Invitations

 Looking for inspiration for your invitations?
-Avery has tons of ideas, including free pre-designed templates and clip art you can download straight to your computer.
-We'll help you create invitations, banners, and other event materials, and you’ll get to choose from a wide range of fonts, graphics, and colors.
-Our projects come with easy-to-follow instructions, and also provide suggestions on what products you’ll need for each project.
+We have tons of ideas, including free designs and templates at Avery Design & Print Online.
+We can help you create invitations, banners and other event materials, and you’ll get to choose from a wide range of fonts, graphics and colors.
+Our projects come with easy-to-follow instructions, and we also provide suggestions on what products you’ll need for each project.

 Set up a Timeline

 Professional planners suggest creating a timeline like one you use for office meetings, which can help make your family reunion a success—without the stress.